About

 I'm a Board Certified Coach (BCC) and ordained Unitarian Universalist (UU) minister.
 Unitarian Universalism allows me to be spiritually fluid, which means I honor all spiritual orienting systems and meet people where they are.

-A mix of experience in business, ministry, chaplaincy and justice advocacy influence and enrich my work.
+A mix of experience in business, ministry, chaplaincy and justice activism influence and enrich my work.
 Before attending seminary, I had a twenty-two-year career in business which included working for Procter and Gamble, Computer Associates and General Electric.
-Then for twelve years, a business partner and I led a woman-owned organization to offer consulting and leadership training to small and large organizations.
+Then for twelve years, a business partner and I led a woman-owned organization to offer information technology consulting and leadership training to small and very large organizations.
 (We had onsite daycare for our babies and offered it to employees, too.)

 Spiritually, I identify as a mystic.
-As a young girl, I began to notice that when I was praying and really centered, I could tap into my inner wisdom and sense God's presence in and all around me.
-It was a tremendous comfort then, and it still helps me navigate the things of life.
-My spiritual practice always begins with a meditation that places me in an energetic landscape full of wisdom and support.
-It also includes rituals that honor the natural world, somatic (body-based) practices, and imagery meditations that allow me to sense energy and guidance.
-Nature is my teacher.
-I'm in love with the natural world and defend it with all my heart.
-Through the Wilderness Awareness School, I have completed the Kamana Training Levels 1 and 2.
-I am a Usui Reiki Practitioner and share Reiki with clients if they'd like, honoring the Japanese lineage from which it came.
+As a young girl, I began to notice that when I was praying and really centered, I could tap into my inner wisdom and sense God's loving presence in and all around me.
+It was a tremendous comfort then, and it still helps me navigate life.
+My spiritual practice always begins with a meditation that places me in an energetic landscape full of Love, wisdom and support.
+It also includes rituals that honor the natural world and somatic (body-based) practices.

-For 25 years, I've been exploring my ancestors and especially their spiritualities.
-Christianity and pre-Christian Celtic religion are part of my own spiritual orienting system, and a way I honor my lineage (with all of its warts and wonders).
-I honor the cycle of nature.
+For 25 years, I've been exploring my ancestors and their spiritualities.
+Liberal, loving and mystical Christianity, along with pre-Christian Celtic practices, are part of my own spiritual orienting system and a way I honor my lineage (with all of its warts and wonders).
+I believe everything is connected and everyone has inherent worthiness.

-A mix of experience in business, ministry, chaplaincy and justice advocacy influence and enrich my work.
+A mix of experience in business, ministry, chaplaincy and justice activism influence and enrich my work.
 Before attending seminary, I had a twenty-two-year career in business which included working for Procter and Gamble, Computer Associates and General Electric.
-Then for twelve years, a business partner and I led a woman-owned organization to offer consulting and leadership training to small and large organizations.
+Then for twelve years, a business partner and I led a woman-owned organization to offer information technology consulting and leadership training to small and very large organizations.
 (We had onsite daycare for our babies and offered it to employees, too.)

 Spiritually, I identify as a mystic.
-As a young girl, I began to notice that when I was praying and really centered, I could tap into my inner wisdom and sense God's presence in and all around me.
-It was a tremendous comfort then, and it still helps me navigate the things of life.
-My spiritual practice always begins with a meditation that places me in an energetic landscape full of wisdom and support.
-It also includes rituals that honor the natural world, somatic (body-based) practices, and imagery meditations that allow me to sense energy and guidance.
-Nature is my teacher.
-I'm in love with the natural world and defend it with all my heart.
-Through the Wilderness Awareness School, I have completed the Kamana Training Levels 1 and 2.
-I am a Usui Reiki Practitioner and share Reiki with clients if they'd like, honoring the Japanese lineage from which it came.
+As a young girl, I began to notice that when I was praying and really centered, I could tap into my inner wisdom and sense God's loving presence in and all around me.
+It was a tremendous comfort then, and it still helps me navigate life.
+My spiritual practice always begins with a meditation that places me in an energetic landscape full of Love, wisdom and support.
+It also includes rituals that honor the natural world and somatic (body-based) practices.

-For 25 years, I've been exploring my ancestors and especially their spiritualities.
-Christianity and pre-Christian Celtic religion are part of my own spiritual orienting system, and a way I honor my lineage (with all of its warts and wonders).
-I honor the cycle of nature.
+For 25 years, I've been exploring my ancestors and their spiritualities.
+Liberal, loving and mystical Christianity, along with pre-Christian Celtic practices, are part of my own spiritual orienting system and a way I honor my lineage (with all of its warts and wonders).
+I believe everything is connected and everyone has inherent worthiness.

 The Wheel of the Year - a collage I made.

-I've done ancestral research and healing rituals in Ireland and Germany where many of my ancestors resided before immigrating to the United States.
+I've done ancestral research and healing rituals in Ireland, Scotland and Germany where many of my ancestors resided before immigrating to the United States.
 White people in the U.S. have been cut off from our ancestors' spiritualities and cultures.
 If we are going to dismantle racism and move toward collective liberation, we need to recover our roots so that we have a culture deeper than white supremacy culture to nurture us.
+That doesn't mean we romanticize those roots, rather we revisit them and recover the knowledge that helps us today.
 You can work with me to do that.

 Glenariff Falls in Northern Ireland where one ancestral healing ritual took place in 2019.

-Since my call to ministry and ordination, I've served as pastor of three congregations.
-I'm also a certified Justice Movement Chaplain and am involved in a variety of social and environmental justice movements.
+Since my call to ministry and ordination, I've served as pastor of three congregations and the Executive Director of Unitarian Universalist Ministry for Earth.
+I'm a certified Justice Movement Chaplain and am involved in a variety of local social and environmental justice movements.
 One of my favorite things to do is help people deepen their solidarity skills.
-You can see a curriculum I helped develop here.
+You can see (and use) a curriculum I helped develop here.
+I am a Usui Reiki Practitioner (trained through Level 4), and share Reiki with clients if they'd like, honoring the Japanese lineage from which it came and enhancing it with training in Celtic energetic practices.

 From left to right: Me, Pete, my two kids: Meghann and Michael